 - a.
 Be polite.
 Do not become abusive in messages to others. - b.
 Use appropriate language.
-Do not swear, use vulgarities, or any other inappropriate language. - c.
+Do not swear, or use vulgarities or any other inappropriate language. - c.
 Do not reveal personal information, including the addresses or telephone numbers, of students or colleagues. - d.
 Recognize that email is not private.
-People who operate the system have access to all emails.
+People who operate the system have access to all email.
 Messages relating to or in support of illegal activities may be reported to the authorities. - e.
-Do not use district technology resources in any way that would disrupt their use by other users. - f.
-Consider all communications and information accessible via district technology resources to be private property.
+Do not use the network in any way that would disrupt its use by other users. - f.
+Consider all communications and information accessible via the network to be private property.